 This litigation was filed in 1981 and is based on a dispute, between the heirs of the settlers of the Sangre de Cristo Land Grant and the owners of the former Taylor Ranch, which dates back to the 1960s.
 The controversy, regarding the 77,500 acres of mountains adjacent to the historic settlements in Costilla County, originated with promises made in the mid-1800’s that Mexican settlers of the land grant would have access to the mountains near their homes for survival and other purposes.
 In 1960, Jack Taylor purchased and fenced off the mountains that had been used for grazing, wood gathering and other purposes for more than 100 years.
 This caused an enormous disruption to the economic and social fabric of the local communities who had relied on the mountains for generations.

 The Colorado Lawyers Committee became involved in 1996 and has seen the case through federal court review, two trials, and both appeals.
 In an historic opinion, the Colorado Supreme Court, in 2003, upheld the rights of plaintiff property owners (whose heirs and predecessors settled the land grant when it was still part of Mexico) in and around San Luis, Colorado to exercise traditional use rights to graze livestock and collect wood and timber on the property known as “La Sierra” or the former “Taylor Ranch.”
 The Colorado Supreme Court remanded the case to the Costilla County District Court to identify all the current landowners who are entitled to access and use the property based on the test established by the Supreme Court.
 In 2004, the Court began a process to identify the current owners of land entitled to access and use La Sierra.
-So far, the trial court has identified more than 6,000 parcels entitled to access and use La Sierra.
+To date, the District Court has identified more than 7,500 parcels entitled to access and use La Sierra.
 Starting in 2010, the Task Force also focused on expanding the identification process so that all landowners in Costilla County could have the opportunity to attempt to establish that their land is entitled to access and use La Sierra.
 In 2011, the highlight of these efforts was the Torcido Creek Road litigation, involving the placement of boulders and digging of trenches to block a road leading to the Taylor Ranch.
 The result was a swift negotiated settlement that restored access to the Taylor Ranch via Torcido Creek Road.
 Click here for a copy of the settlement agreement.
 The Task Force continues to work to ensure the right of access to the Taylor Ranch by plaintiff class members.